Field research methods: Researching disability cultures 2403-OG-EN-FRMR

 Topics

-1. Anthropological and pedagogical theoretical contexts in qualitative research within socially vulnerable groups, people with disabilities.
-Cases about Disability Studies.
+1. Theoretical anthropological and pedagogical contexts of qualitative research within socially vulnerable groups, people with disabilities.
+Cases on Disability Studies.

 2. Field research design and ethnographic fieldwork in disability studies.
-People and/or artifacts cases
+Cases about people.

 3. Data collection and analysis in disability cultures and inclusive spaces.
-Cases about observations and Informants with disabilities.
+Cases about artifacts.
+Visual analysis.

-4. Research reports in disability studies: case studies, ethnographies, digital ethnographies, focus groups.
+4. Research reports in disability studies: case studies, ethnographies, digital ethnographies (netnographic research), focus groups.
 Cases about real and digital fieldwork.

-5. Rapport building in disability fieldwork.
-Cases about ethics and gatekeeping.
+5. Researching sensitive topics in digital disability fieldwork.
+Cases about hate and hate crimes.

 6. Researcher fieldwork dilemmas.
 Cases about biases, failures, and burdens.

-1. The FRMRDC lecture in the winter semester takes place REMOTE, in synchronous form (schedule hours with the USOS), like a teleconference, using the MS TEAMS tool.
+3. The RFMRDC lecture in the winter semester takes place REMOTELY, in synchronous form (schedule hours with the USOS), like a teleconference, using the MS TEAMS tool.

 INSTRUCTION